 4. ½ cup cold water

-5. We also need 2 tablespoons all-purpose flour and 2 tablespoons of melted clarified butter to make paste
+5. We also need 2 tablespoons all-purpose flour and 2 tablespoons of melted clarified butter to make a paste

 Oil to fry